maayanlux/AI-Hands-on-Day/Lab2-Agents/05-ai-search-agent.md

 >
 > - **parsingMode: "jsonArray"** - This tells the indexer to loop through your JSON list.
 Since our `fitness-products.json` file contains an array of products `[{...}, {...}]`, the indexer needs to know to process each item in the array separately.
 >
 > - **fieldMappings** - This ensures the field names in your JSON file map correctly to the fields in your index.
-For example, `FitnessItemID` in the JSON maps to `id` in the index.
+For example, `ID` in the JSON maps to `id` in the index.

 5. Click **Save**
 6. Click **Run** to start the indexer